 By the way, the hands in these images and the video are not mine, they belong to Mama RecipeTin.
 Way too difficult and messy to try to film myself wrapping dumplings!

 I love that moment when all the Potstickers are wrapped and sitting there, plump and ready for cooking.
 It’s a chest-puffing moment, and rightly so! 😇

-Now – as for cooking them.
-You could steam them in your steamer of choice (traditionally a bamboo steamer), but this recipe I’m sharing today are Potstickers which are Pan Fried Chinese Dumplings.
-I love the way they are cooked – pan fried until the base is golden, then add water so they steam to cook the surface and the inside.
+- Pan fried – this is the recipe I’m sharing today, Pan Fried Chinese Dumplings.
+I love the way they are cooked – pan fried until the base is golden, then water is added so they steam to cook the inside.
 The bottom goes soggy while it’s steaming but then once the water evaporates, it goes crispy again.